alumbra/alumbra.spec/README.md

 Describes a canonical, self-contained format for a GraphQL document that can be interpreted without further knowledge of the GraphQL schema.

+__`:alumbra/analyzed-schema`__

+An analyzed version of a GraphQL schema, removing AST-specific information like metadata and providing inline maps where appropriate.

+__`:alumbra/parser-errors`__

+Describes a seq of parser errors for a given GraphQL schema or query document.

 __`:alumbra/validation-errors`__

 Describes a seq of validation errors for a given GraphQL schema and query document.

-__`:alumbra/analyzed-schema`__

-An analyzed version of a GraphQL schema, removing AST-specific information like metadata and providing maps where appropriate.

 ## License